-Pain often resolves following menopause, when the body stops producing estrogen production.
-However, if hormone therapy is used during menopause, symptoms may persist.
+Pain often disappears after menopause, when the body stops producing estrogen.
+However, if a person uses hormone therapy during menopause, symptoms may persist.

 Pregnancy may provide temporary relief from symptoms.

-- increased risk of developing ovarian cancer or endometriosis-associated adenocarcinoma
+- a higher risk of ovarian cancer or endometriosis-linked adenocarcinoma

 - ovarian cysts

 Monitoring symptoms and seeking help may help prevent long-term complications.
 People should let their doctor know if they experience severe pain or unexpected bleeding.